max-berman/business-sim-game/README.md

 - The came is leveraging Phaser 3 JavaScript Game Framework and focuses fully on the front-end
 - The aim was to provide a polished UI considering time constrains
-- The last feature from the requirement above has been omitted due to time constraints however the game state is persistent and being saved upon closing the browser window/tab so that when the player opens the game (in the same browser) he will start from where he left off.
+- The last feature from the requirement above has been omitted due to time constraints however the game state is persistent and being saved upon closing the browser window/tab so that when the player opens the game (in the same browser) he will start from where he left off
-- The game runs on Desktop, Tablet and Mobile
+- The game supports Desktop, Tablet and Mobile experiences

 ### Room for improvements